MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/how-modify-section-properties-form-section.md

 ms.custom:
 ---

-# How to modify the section properties of the form (card)
+# How to modify the section properties of the form

 1. Sign in to Dynamics 365.